Mandalselva

 Mandalselva, Mandalsåni, or Marna (English: Mandal River, Mǫrn) is a river in Agder county in Norway.
-The river has its origins in the mountains between Ose in Setesdal and the Upper Sirdal valley.
+The river has its origins in the mountains between Ose in Setesdal and the Upper Sirdalen valley.
 The river flows south to its mouth at the North Sea at the town of Mandal.
-The river is 115 km long and flows through the municipalities Åseral, Lyngdal, and Lindesnes.
+The river is 115 km long and flows through Åseral Municipality, Lyngdal Municipality, and Lindesnes Municipality.
 The largest tributaries are Monn, Logna, Skjerka, Kosåna, Logåna, and Røyselandsbekken.
-Skjerka, Monn and Logna all flow into the lake Øre in Åseral which is considered the beginning of the main Mandalselva river.
+The rivers Skjerka, Monn and Logna all flow into the lake Øre in Åseral Municipality which is considered the beginning of the main Mandalselva river.
 The river passes through the villages of Kylland, Bjelland, Laudal, Heddeland, Øyslebø, and Krossen.

 Hydropower development

 Hydropower development of the river on a larger scale started in 1930.
 At present there are six power plants along the river and its upper tributaries: Logna, Smeland, Skjerka, Håverstad, Bjelland, and Laudal.